Exo-TiC/ExoTiC-UVIS/docs/source/views/tutorials/stage_1.rst

 Step 2a: Fixed iteration parameters
 '''''''''''''''''''''''''''''''''''
 Fixed iteration rejection iterates over every pixel's time series a fixed number of times, using a specified threshold at each iteration to reject outliers.
 Set :code:`do_fixed_iter` to True if you want to use this method.
 The number of iterations, and the threshold for rejection at each iteration, is specified by supplying a list of thresholds to the :code:`fixed_sigmas` variable.
-When outliers are found, their handling is controlled by the :code:`replacement` variable, which can be set to an integer to specify the half-width of the running median window used to compute the replacement value, or can be set to None to replace the outlier by the overall median of the pixel's time series.
+When outliers are found, their handling is controlled by the :code:`replacement` variable, which can be set to an integer to specify the half-width of the running median window used to compute the replacement value, or can be set to None to replace the outlier by the median of the pixel's full time series.

 Step 2b: Free iteration parameters
 ''''''''''''''''''''''''''''''''''